ritacarrilho/ritacarrilho/README.md

 </h1> -->

 ### :woman_technologist: About Me :
-I'm a portuguese Full Stack developer, currently living in France.
+I'm a Full Stack developer, currently studying for a Bachelor's degree.

 - :telescope: I’m studying at L'IDEM Creative Arts School (Le Soler, France) to become a Full Stack developer.